If you are a lover of gourmet with a weakness for delicious foods, then you’ve probably heard about (and wanted to try) real Matsusaka wagyu beef.

 It seems Wadakin Sukiyaki employs its own “hostess test,” which all waitresses must pass before being able to cook in front of the customers

 Wow!
 The meat is glossy and smells delicious.
 I just can’t wait, I want to stick my entire head right into the pot!

 “Enjoy your meal!”

 I put the meat in a dish, and pass the slices through a beaten egg.
 I can barely wait any longer!

-“Mmm, So melty!”
+“Mmm, so melty!”

 The meat is said to be soft enough to cut with your chopsticks, but here it seems it could be easily cut with only the tips.
 You don’t usually think of the words mild or mellow when talking about beef, it is an impression I have only had for the first time now.
-The aroma and taste of the Matsusaka beef spread inside my mouth as the flavor becomes more mild.
+The aroma and taste of the Matsusaka beef spread inside my mouth as the flavor becomes milder.
 It has an elegant sweetness, without any thick meatiness or greasy fat at all.

 “I am so happy right now!”